This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinders”.

 c) 8 m

 d) 12 m

-Explanation: Let y be the depth of flow of channel.
+Explanation: Let y be the depth of flow of the channel.
 For most economical section y = B/2.

 Cross-section area of flow A = By